The rules of AIAA DBF competition:

 A Unique Experience to US

-The fly off team will be selected after winter and the final competition will be held in Wichita, Kansas from 19-22 April 2018.
+The fly off team will be selected after Fall semester and the final competition will be held in Tucson, Arizona in April 2019.
 You will meet teams from all over the world.
 There will be all kinds of social events after the competition so that you can learn from each other and make friends!